- How Drop Shipping Works

 If you have a genius idea for a new product, it’s likely going to require you to take on risk when having it manufactured.
 Manufacturing a new product, will require you to invest substantial capital to reach a finished product, manufacture, and stockpile inventory.
 Suppliers who participate in drop shipping are already exposing themselves to risk and presumably unwilling to add the uncertainty of innovation and inventory to their risk profile.

 In economics, arbitrage is the practice of profiting from the difference in the purchase and sale price of an asset.
 Retail arbitrage is the exploitation of a price discrepancy between various supply channels.
 For example, if customers on eBay are willing to pay $2 for a product you can purchase from a dollar store, you will be profiting from retail arbitrage.
+Amazon arbitrage is one popular place to use this method.

 Private Label Brand